Recapture the spirit of Berlin in its 1920s heyday with a stay at the Ritz-Carlton.

 Today the Ritz-Carlton overlooks the famous Potsdamer Platz.
 It is located just a stone’s throw from the Brandenburg Gate and the Holocaust Memorial.

-And it has channelled the charm and glitz from the Roaring Twenties in its recent €40 million renovation.
+It channelled the charm and glitz of the Roaring Twenties in a €40 million renovation in 2019.

 Guests are greeted with contemporary crystal chandeliers that imitate the flashbulbs of vintage cameras.